ShayNeeo/my-personal-website/README.md

-bThis is my personal project.
+ljbThis is my personal project.
 It's still in development!
 PM me for any information that you need.
 What is the problem with Microsoft Developer Program? aa